 How can a search be customized ?

-You can freely specify the scope of the image search by listing or excluding galleries and albums.
-You can also specify the listed fields in the result list.
+You can freely specify the scope of the image search by listing or excluding arbitary collections of galleries and/or albums.

 You can do this separately for public users and for logged in users.